PHAR1101 Drugs that Changed the World

 - Students are able to (1) understand the broad scientific principles used to establish whether a new medicine has actual versus promised potential in the treatment of human disease; (2) demonstrate awareness of the role played by pharmaceutical innovations in elevating the health of human populations throughout the past century; (3) identify a handful of key drugs that produced significant revolutions in medicine or healthcare upon their discovery or introduction; and (4) show appreciation for the significant social impact that can accompany the use of lifestyle or recreational drugs such as alcohol, as well as conventional pharmaceutical products.

-- Typically this unit is assessed in the following ways: (1) end of semester examination; (2) online summative assessments; and (3) drug discovery pioneer assignment.
+- Indicative assessments in this unit are as follows: (1) end of semester examination; (2) online summative assessments; and (3) drug discovery pioneer assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.